PaddlePaddle/book/01.fit_a_line/README.md

 ```

 ### Create Trainer
-The trainer will take the train_program.
+The trainer will take the `train_program` as input.

 ```python
 trainer = fluid.Trainer(